-Mount Baw Baw Tourist Road is a mountain road with a length of 52,2 km located in the Great Dividing Range, in Victoria, Australia.
-The mountain climbs up to the Mount Baw Baw Alpine Resort at an elevation of 1.478m (4,849ft) above the sea level.
+Mount Baw Baw Tourist Road is a mountain road located in Victoria, Australia, climbing up to Mount Baw Baw Alpine Resort, at an elevation of 1.478m (4,849ft) above the sea level.

-Is the Mount Baw Baw Tourist Road sealed?
+Is Mount Baw Baw Tourist Road sealed?

 Do I need chains to drive to Mt Baw Baw?

 Set high in the Great Dividing Range, in the Baw Baw Ranges, be prepared for all conditions as the weather can change rapidly in the Alps.
 Avoid driving up in bad weather, ensure you have warm, waterproof clothing and footwear and a tube of sunscreen.
 Make sure you plan where you will fill up your fuel tank before heading up the mountain (there is no petrol station on the mountain!).
 All vehicles are required by law to carry snow chains during the declared snow season regardless of conditions when entering Mount Baw Baw Alpine Resort.
 Chains are available from Neerim South.